EatPancake/DiscordRichPresenceSystemInfo/README.md

  for Linux and Windows

- setup file installs psutil and pypresence
+ setup file installs psutil, pypresence, gputil, and pyadl

- run runs the command python -i
+ run runs the command python3 RichPres.py